triton-inference-server/server/docs/model_configuration.rst

 model using the :cpp:var:`ModelSequenceBatching
 <nvidia::inferenceserver::ModelSequenceBatching>` settings in the
 model configuration.
-These settings control the sequence timeout as well as configuring how the inference server will send control signals to the model indicating sequence start, end, ready and correlation ID.
+These settings control the sequence timeout as well as configuring how Triton will send control signals to the model indicating sequence start, end, ready and correlation ID.
 See :ref:`section-models-and-schedulers` for more information and examples.

 The size of generated batches can be examined in aggregate using Count metrics, see :ref:`section-metrics`.
-Inference server verbose logging can be used to examine the size of individual batches.
+Triton verbose logging can be used to examine the size of individual batches.

 .. _section-ensemble-scheduler: